 Sorghum | $4.51 | $3.80 |

 For soybeans, wheat, oats, and barley, projected prices are far enough above effective reference prices that PLC payments are unlikely to occur.
 As a result, I recommend that Wisconsin farmers choose county ARC (ARC-CO) for soybeans, wheat, oats, and barley for 2025.
-Projected prices are below effective reference prices for corn, sunflower seeds, and sorghum, so that PLC and ARC-CO payments are likely.
-Indeed, projected prices for corn and sorghum are so low that ARC-CO payments could hit the maximum allowed.
-As a result, I am recommending that Wisconsin farmers choose PLC for corn, sunflower seeds, and sorghum for 2025.
+Projected prices are below effective reference prices for corn, sunflower seeds, and sorghum, so that both PLC and ARC-CO payments are likely.
+However, ARC payments will generally exceed PLC payments, especially since PLC program yields for most farms are well below expected county yields.
+PLC payments will only exceed ARC payments when county yields are high and national prices are low.
+As a result, I am recommending that Wisconsin farmers also choose ARC-CO for corn, sunflower seeds, and sorghum for 2025.

-Some farmers may want to wait for more clarity on trade and immigration policies that may affect crop prices.
-The USDA finalizes projections of 2025 farm prices in mid-February (https://usda.library.cornell.edu/concern/publications/qn59q396v?locale=en) and publishes the Prospective Plantings report at the end of March on intended crop acres (https://usda.library.cornell.edu/concern/publications/x633f100h).
-If expected prices decline substantially because of changing market conditions or policies, PLC could become the better choice for soybeans, wheat, oats or barley.
-I will update my recommendation as more clarity emerges, but I do not anticipate major changes at this time.
-In any case, farmers have until April 15 to change their program elections.
+The USDA finalizes projections of 2025 crop prices in mid-February (https://usda.library.cornell.edu/concern/publications/qn59q396v?locale=en) and publishes the Prospective Plantings report at the end of March on intended crop acres (https://usda.library.cornell.edu/concern/publications/x633f100h).
+If expected prices decline substantially because of changing market conditions or policies, I will update my recommendations, but I do not anticipate major changes.
+Regardless, farmers have until April 15 to change their program elections.

 SCO (Supplemental Coverage Option) and ECO (Enhanced Coverage Option) are crop insurance options that farmers can add on to their individual Revenue Protection (RP) or Yield Protection (YP).
-If a farmer wants to buy SCO as part of their crop insurance coverage for a crop, then base acres for that crop must enroll in PLC.
+If a farmer wants to buy SCO as part of their crop insurance coverage, then base acres for that crop must enroll in PLC.
 If you buy SCO, communicate with your crop insurance agent to ensure you do not inadvertently void your insurance coverage, especially since deadlines are different this year.

 My ARC PLC Resources Page https://aae.wisc.edu/pdmitchell/extension/arc-plc-signup/ has more resources for farmers, including videos explaining the logic for my recommendations, data on prices and county yields, and an overview of SCO and ECO.